treadup/redwood/README.md

     python test_redwood.py

 This project uses CircleCI for automatic unit tests.
 [![CircleCI](https://circleci.com/gh/treadup/redwood.svg?style=svg)](https://circleci.com/gh/treadup/redwood)

+## Git Hooks
+There are some git hooks in the .githooks folder in this project.
+To run these hooks change git to use the .githooks folder as the path to the git hooks folder.
+This is done using the following command.

+    git config core.hooksPath .githooks